jinghuazhao/physalia/NOTES.md

 ## MarkDown editor

 One may prefer Typora, available from https://typora.io/.
+In particular, it supports mermaid, e.g., https://mermaid-js.github.io/mermaid-live-editor/.

 The following code sets up remarkable.
 ```bash